-6.7 RECREATION OPPORTUNITIES
+6.6 RECREATION OPPORTUNITIES

-There are sound arguments to support proposals for both active and passive recreation, which have been explored.
-Presently the opportunities are constrained by the location of parking, pond and kiosk.
+There are sound arguments to support proposals for both active and passive recreation in the park.
+Presently the opportunities in the centre of the park are constrained by the location of parking, the pond and the kiosk.
 A reappraisal of these elements will enable a greater range of recreation opportunities to be provided.
 Consultation with the community included a variety of recreation options and the development plan incorporates the ideas and proposals from the community and key stakeholders as much as is practicable.